Job growth in athletic training is projected to increase by 19 percent from 2012-28.

 Degree and credit analysis for direct entry students is completed by our graduate admissions office and the athletic training department chair.

 Applicants can apply to the program through the centralized application service, ATCAS.

 - Due to COVID-19 concerns, we are not requiring students to obtain observation hours as part of the athletic training application.

 - Two Graduate Reference Report (PDF) forms, one must be completed by a BOC Certified Athletic Trainer.

-- A biographical sketch (brief narrative describing your goal/philosophy related to personal, academic, professional development, interest in athletic training, and/or relative background in another allied health progression).
+- Completed Prerequisite Worksheet (PDF), which includes a biographical sketch (brief narrative describing your goal/philosophy related to personal, academic, professional development, interest in athletic training, and/or relative background in another allied health progression).

 - Read the Technical Standards and submit the signed Technical Standards Verification Form (DOC).

 - Please have all university level academic work transcripts sent to the Daemen College Office of Admissions.

 Selected students will be invited for an interview.

 To ensure that all students have successfully met the Commission on Accreditation of Athletic Training Education competencies, the program will not grant substantial credit for learning derived from experience.
 The program will evaluate students on an individual basis to determine transfer equivalencies not to exceed six transfer credits.